EvotecIT/ADEssentials/README.md

 Install-Module -Name ADEssentials -AllowClobber -Force
 ```

-Force and AllowClobber aren't really nessecary but they do skip errors in case some appear.
+Force and AllowClobber aren't necessary, but they do skip errors in case some appear.

 ## And to update